Volhynia

 Volhynia has changed hands numerous times throughout history and been divided among competing powers.
 For centuries it was part of the Polish-Lithuanian Commonwealth.
 After the Russian annexation during the Partitions of Poland, all of Volhynia was made part of the Pale of Settlement on the southwestern border of the Russian Empire.
-Important cities include Zhytomyr, Rivne, Lutsk, Zviahel, and Volodymyr.
+Important cities include Rivne, Lutsk, Zviahel, and Volodymyr.